bluz71/bluz71.github.io/_posts/2019-05-09-brave-with-duckduckgo-an-alternative-to-chrome.md

 available as browser extensions to Chrome, namely [uBlock Origin](https://github.com/gorhill/uBlock/) and [HTTPS Everywhere](https://www.eff.org/https-everywhere), be aware that not all versions of Chrome support extensions, most frustratingly Chrome on mobile devices.
 Also, content-filtering extensions, such as uBlock, run the risk of one day being black-listed by Google.
-That will not be an issue for Brave since security and privacy protections are built-int to the browser itself.
+That will never be an issue for Brave since its security and privacy protections are built-int to the browser itself.

 Note, Brave is not the only Chromium-based browser available, other choices
 include: [Vivaldi](https://vivaldi.com), [Opera](https://www.opera.com),